smartcloudsol/gatey/readme.txt

 We maintain a fork of the AWS Amplify Authenticator (with Edit Account, Setup TOTP, etc.) and any additional paid-only screens and services in a private repository.
 Those files are not part of this public source.

 == Changelog ==

+= 1.10.2 =
+* Fixed a rendering issue in the Authenticator block
+* Custom blocks are now visible again with an active subscription
+* Custom blocks are also available in the Gutenberg editor when using the "PAID" preview mode

 = 1.10.1 =
 * Minor refinements and fixes in the WPSuite.io / Connect your Site admin menu